 Then, it’s time for photos!
 We will have professional photographers and videography taken at the event to help you commemorate this special day.
-Come excited, bring your loved ones and a huge smile on your face!
+Come excited, bring your loved ones, and don’t forget your smile!

-During the ceremony, there will be speeches from the President, instructors, as well as the graduating class valedictorian.
-Our valedictorians are students who have displayed leadership and academic success in their studies, and also been engaged in various events and clubs on campus.
+During the ceremony, there will be speeches from the President and Provost of Alexander College, faculty members, special guests, and the valedictorian of the graduating class.
+Valedictorians are students who have displayed leadership and academic success in their studies, and also been engaged in various events and clubs on campus.
 They also have shown interest and dedication in volunteering and/or being a student worker at AC.

 You can stand out by showcasing the motivation to succeed, and these are all applicable when applying for work as it demonstrates experience and growth.

-In addition to the speeches, you will witness the convocation ceremony where the graduating class will be awarded their diplomas on stage.
-This is photographed professionally so you’ll have photos to reminisce on later, as well as the flipping of the graduation hat tassel.
+In addition to the speeches, graduates will have the opportunity to walk across the stage and shake hands with the Dean of Arts and Sciences.
+This is photographed professionally so you’ll have photos to look back on later, as well as the flipping of the graduation hat tassel.

 What is the tassel flipping all about, you ask?

 Prior to the ceremony, you would wear the graduation cap with the tassel flipped over to the right side.
 The tassel is flipped over to the left when you receive your diploma.

 The day is a significant one, and similarly, the flipping of the tassels provides that extra gesture to symbolize your success as a graduate.

 We are invested in your success as a student and individual at AC.

 If you are looking to develop skills outside of just academics — whether that’s your readings and books, our team at Student Affairs is here to help.